 - Voyager twice ran into Starfleet Time Police from the 29th century.

 - Then there was the whole Temporal Cold War thing in Enterprise, where it was implied that Daniels' side was mostly there to keep history going as it should have done.

 - Deep Space Nine had Temporal Investigations, which seems to be based in the present (theirs, that is, not the viewer's).
 The names of the two agents we saw were Dulmer and Lucsly.

-- In Doctor Who, the exact mission of the Time Lords was never made clear but it's implied that they somehow kept watch on time travel, dealing with any paradoxes and stopping people abusing it.
+- The exact mission of the Time Lords was never made clear but it's implied that they somehow kept watch on time travel, dealing with any paradoxes and stopping people abusing it.
 And stopping the Clock Roaches from eating planets.

 - The Time Agency was initially thought to be humanity's Time Police.
 Between New Who and Torchwood, though, it's hinted to be a mix of this and opportunists.

 - Mirai Sentai Timeranger and their American counterparts Power Rangers Time Force.
 Though Time Force was originally just a non-time-traveling 30th century elite police force with a Time Machine Combining Mecha, a Time Ship, and a Humongous Mecha that forms and mans a Cool Gate for time travel.
 Ya know, just in case.